ian-henderson/Dijkstra-vs.-Floyd-Warshall/README.md

 # Dijkstra-vs.-Floyd-Warshall

 This was a project for my Algorithms 4110 course at the University of North Texas.
-Compile and run the program with the command `g++ *.cpp; ./a.out`.
+Compile and run the program with the command `g++ *.cpp; ./a.out X`, where X is a number of at least 50.

 ## Rubric